Armenia visa requirements 2026: by nationality

 For more on the overland route, see our Yerevan to Tbilisi overland guide.

-Iran borders Armenia in the far south at the Meghri–Norduz crossing.
+Iran borders Armenia in the far south at the Meghri–Norduz crossing, near Kapan in Syunik province.
 This is theoretically accessible but is outside the scope of mainstream independent travel.
 Overlanders and experienced independent travellers should consult specialist resources and current FCO/State Department advisories.

 Entry at Zvartnots Airport